I’ve been practicing a new affirmation.

 It serves as an important reminder.

-First and foremost, this is exactly why this affirmation is so motivational.
 Sometimes, it can feel like life is just throwing stuff at us for fun.

 Problem, after issue, after setback.